 • Other direct costs.

-In this list, it is worth clarifying the last position.
-This category includes equipment rental, installation and preparation for the operation of this equipment (cooling of machines, adjustment production machines for a specific type of product, disposal of material).
+IN this list It is worth clarifying the last position.
+This category includes equipment rental, installation and preparation work for this equipment (cooling of machines, adjustment production machines for a certain type of product, material disposal).

-As mentioned above, direct costs go to production costs.
-Examples: boards and fittings in the manufacture of furniture, the cost of purchased goods for further resale in trade, etc. Sometimes it is impractical to calculate the cost of materials for one product (glue, paper clips, nails, bolts).
-Then they are referred to as office expenses and are considered general business expenses.
-They are accounted for in each reporting period and are methodically redistributed between specific types of goods.
+As mentioned above, direct costs go towards production costs.
+Examples: boards and fittings in the manufacture of furniture, the cost of purchased goods for further resale in trade, etc. Sometimes it is not practical to count the costs of materials for one product (glue, paper clips, nails, bolts).
+Then they are classified as business expenses and considered general business expenses.
+They are taken into account in each reporting period and are methodically redistributed between specific types of goods.

-Direct costs = the amount of direct costs x (the amount from the sale of goods / (the amount of issue + the amount of unfinished production)).
+Direct costs = sum of direct costs x (amount from sales of goods / (amount of output + amount of unfinished production)).

-With regard to direct costs for the service sector, the NDT simplifies the accounting of direct costs.
+As for direct costs for the service sector, Tax Code simplifies the accounting of direct costs.
 According to paragraph 2 of Art.
-318 of the Tax Code of the Russian Federation, the division of direct costs into services sold and unfinished production is optional.
-All costs that affect the cost of the service are accounted for in tax period and reduce the taxable income of the company.
-In view of this rule, it is important to have at least one sale of services in the reporting period so that the entire amount of direct costs reduces the tax base.
+318 of the Tax Code of the Russian Federation, dividing direct costs into sold services and unfinished production is not necessary.
+All costs that affect the cost of the service are taken into account in tax period and reduce the company's taxable income.
+In view of this rule, it is important to have at least one sale of services in the reporting period so that the entire amount of direct expenses reduces the tax base.

 In trade, the cost of purchased products is fully indicated when filling out a tax return.
-If fare are not taken into account in the cost of goods, then they can also be attributed to direct costs.
-In accounting, this is done by recording Debit 90.2 - Credit 41.
+If fare are not taken into account in the cost of goods, they can also be classified as direct costs.
+In accounting, this is recorded as Debit 90.2 – Credit 41.

 The definition of indirect costs is contained in paragraph 1 of Art.
-318 of the Tax Code of the Russian Federation.
-They include the costs of manufacturing not a single product, but a whole category.
+318 Tax Code of the Russian Federation.
+They include the costs of producing not a single product, but an entire category.
 They cannot be associated with this product in any way.
 Indirect costs consist of:

 • Depreciation of fixed assets.